sabnzbd/sabnzbd.github.io/wiki/advanced/certificate-errors.md

 1. Easy but not secure: Make the problem go away by not using SSL (untick SSL)
 2. Easy but not secure: Ignore the problem, and instruct SABnzbd to ignore the problem: in SABnzbd’s Server-settings, under Advanced, set `Certificate verification` to `Disabled`.
 You have now an insecure SSL connection.
-3. Hard, but secure: Try to find the cause of the problem: Check on [our Newsservers with SSL/TLS overview](https://www.appelboor.com/newsservers/newsservers-with-SSL.html) (and/or [online newsserver SSL/TLS check](https://www.appelboor.com/newsservers/check.html) ) the SSL/TLS-status of your newsserver.
+3. Hard, but secure: Try to find the cause of the problem: Check on [our Newsservers with SSL/TLS overview](https://www.appelboor.com/newsservers/newsservers-with-SSL.html) (and/or online newsserver SSL/TLS check above) the SSL/TLS-status of your newsserver.

     1. If the test or the overview shows an error message such as `OK NOK NOK` or `NOK NOK NOK`, the problem is on the side of the newsserver.
 You can ask the newsserver provider to solve that problem.
 That could be a hard path; the provider could deny they have a problem.